JeffersonH44/sdc-udacity/Project-3/writeup.md

 * Take images from all cameras (center, left and right) and add a correction angle for left and right cameras, in order to get more data for the model (format.py, from line 8 to 19)

+* Dataset augmentation by flipping the image from the center, here is an
+image:

+![alt text][image8]

+With this and the previous step I got a histogram normally distributed of the steering angle as expected:

+![alt text][image7]

-* Crop the images, 60 pixels from above and 25 from below to get only an image of the road (model.py, line 23)
+* Crop the images, 60 pixels from above and 25 from below to get only an image of the road (model.py, line 23), here is an image:

+![alt text][image3]

-* Convert image to grayscale to reduce the complexity of the model (model.py, line 25).
+* Convert image to grayscale to reduce the complexity of the model (model.py, line 25), here is an image:

+![alt text][image4]

-* Image resize to 128x128, this makes the model more comfortable with the predictions because it make the road more smaller that the real one (model.py, line 27)
+* Image resize to 128x128, this makes the model more comfortable with the predictions because it make the road more smaller that the real one (model.py, line 27), here is an image:

+![alt text][image5]

-* Brightness augmentation to deal with roads were the road is not clear, for example, track 2 of the oldest simulator contains mountains that produces a lot of shadow (model.py, line 29) (note: at the end it doesn't work on that track).
+* Brightness augmentation to deal with roads were the road is not clear, for example, track 2 of the oldest simulator contains mountains that produces a lot of shadow (model.py, line 29)(note: at the end it doesn't work on that track), Here is an image:

+![alt text][image6]

 In the beginning I took the Nvidia's model as an starting point: